IP phones are the endpoints of a telephone system using VoIP technology. IP phones are often referred to as VoIP or SIP phones.

 PROS:

-- combines functionalities of a phone and an Android tablet
+- combines the functionalities of a phone and an Android tablet

 - large touch screen